shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

             <li>The Store notify the components with this new state</li>
             <li>... and so on, and so forth</li>
         </ol>
-        <b>You guys are now Redux experts, let's learn about ngrx/store now!</b>
+        <b>You guys are now Redux experts, Now let's talk about ngrx/store shall we?!</b>
     </aside>
 </section>